 On the other hand, the officer may instead ask you to exit your vehicle.
 This is a lawful order and you must do so.
 The officer may then ask you to take a field sobriety test.

 The field sobriety test has three parts.
 They’re the One-Leg Stand, the Walk and Turn, and the Horizontal Gaze Nystagmus.

 The Horizontal Gaze Nystagmus is highly subjective.
 And the officer who judges your performance thinks you’re guilty of drunk driving.
 That’s a very bad combination for you.
 Any performance less than perfect is a failed test.
-Not surprisingly, defense lawyers advise people not to take a Field Sobriety Test.
+So defense lawyers advise people not to take a Field Sobriety Test.

 Test is Always Voluntary

 Taking the test is completely voluntary in every state of the U.S. But remember that officers can falsely tell you that the law requires you to take it.
 Yet you have a Constitutional right to decline.

 This site opposes impaired and drunk driving.
 But it also supports the U.S. Constitution.
 As well as the protections it grants both to the innocent and the guilty

 One young man in California secretly recorded his traffic stop on his cell phone.
 That’s after being stopped for suspected drunk driving.
 The officer arrested the man after he refused the test.

 The judge listened to the recording and ruled that the officer arrested him as punishment for not taking the test.
 The young man settled with the city for $70,000.
 You can listen to the recording.